The Naked and the Dead: Plot

-Part Three – Plant and Phantom

 Hearn joins the recon platoon on the boat to the other side of the island.
 He immediately realizes that Croft knows more than he does, and he doesn't want the rest of the squad to realize that.
 Croft immediately dislikes Hearn because Hearn tries to befriend the men in the squad.
 Stanley tells Croft that he wishes Croft were still in charge.
 All the men are anxious about their own standing within the platoon, particularly the noncommissioned officers.
-Brown and Martinez discuss their fears.
-Croft and Hearn struggle for control of the platoon early in the mission, and Croft takes what Hearn will give him.
+Croft and Hearn struggle for control of the platoon early in the mission.

 Roth and Minetta struggle to keep up with the rest of the platoon as they try to bushwack through the jungle.
 Croft gets on them for being slow, and Minetta snaps at Croft.
 Croft realizes Hearn will soon get comfortable around the platoon and take more control.
 Goldstein and Ridges end up doing most of Roth and Minetta’s work.
 Minetta picks on Roth for being Jewish, and Goldstein, who is also Jewish, takes Minetta's side.
-The platoon slowly works their way through the jungle, cutting leaves at a rate of about two yards a minute.
-It takes them five hours to get through the jungle to open fields.
+The platoon slowly works their way through the jungle out to open fields.

 Hearn and Croft continue to subtly struggle for power.
 Hearn wants to try to go through a pass in the mountain range, but Croft wants to go over the mountain.
 Hearn continues to try to befriend the men in the platoon, which further angers Croft.
 Martinez, as the best at forging a trail, walks in front.
 Hearn stays in the back of the squad and realizes that no matter what he does he will not be able to get the men to like him.

 The platoon comes across an exposed field.
 Hearn and Croft decide to split the platoon into two groups, one to lead the way and the other to provide cover.
 Croft offers to lead the first group, but Hearn elects to do it himself.
 The first group gets about halfway through the field when they begin taking fire.
 Hearn freezes when the shooting stops and realizes he is waiting for Croft to give an order.
 This realization frustrates him enough to get him to move.
 He leads the group in a retreat.
 They move away from the field for ten minutes before they realize Wilson is missing.